angularexample/mfe-angular-react-nx/README.md

 If you want to create a React remote application, you will need to use the Nx React Remote App Generator.

-Generate the React remote application using the @nx/react package.
+Generate the React remote application using the `@nx/react` package with this command:

 ```
 nx g @nx/react:remote apps/remote3 --style=scss --e2eTestRunner=playwright --bundler=webpack